martignoni/moodlebox.net-old/content/help/moodlebox-credentials.en.md

 ---
-title: What are the MoodleBox credentials?
+title: What are the MoodleBox credentials
 author: Nicolas Martignoni
 type: kb
 date: 2017-09-16T17:22:02+00:00